Table of Contents[Hide][Show]

 Sources and More Information

-How to Make Dairy Milk Kefir (recipe plus video how-to)
+How to Make Dairy Kefir (recipe plus video how-to)

-How to Make Coconut Milk Kefir (recipe plus video how-to)
+How to Make Kefir from Coconut Milk (recipe plus video how-to)